chud-lori/heart-disease-knn-flask/readme.md

 * Run   `pip install -r requirements.txt`
 * Set the config.py for the database and etc.
 * Create a database named `corpe`
+* Place `heart.csv` inside `instance` directory or create the directory if not exist
 * In python interpreter run
 ```python
     from corpe import db, create_app